Abdul Kahar Othman

-Abdul Kahar bin Othman (1953/1954 – 30 March 2022) was a Singaporean drug trafficker who was found guilty in 2013 of two charges of trafficking a total of 66.77 grams of heroin in Singapore, and later sentenced to death by the High Court in February 2015.
+Abdul Kahar bin Othman (1954 – 30 March 2022) was a Singaporean drug trafficker who was found guilty in 2013 of two charges of trafficking a total of 66.77 grams of heroin in Singapore, and later sentenced to death by the High Court in February 2015.
 After the end of his trial, Abdul Kahar tried to appeal the verdict but the courts dismissed his legal challenges and upheld his death sentence.

 It was not until seven years later when Abdul Kahar's execution date was finally scheduled on 30 March 2022.
-Despite the appeals by rights activists to the Government of Singapore to commute his sentence, Abdul Kahar was hanged as scheduled at Changi Prison, and he was 68 years old at the time of his execution.
+Despite the appeals by human rights activists to the Government of Singapore to commute his sentence, Abdul Kahar was hanged as scheduled at Changi Prison, and he was 68 years old at the time of his execution.
 Abdul Kahar was the first person to be hanged in Singapore during the COVID-19 pandemic in the country itself.

 Early life

 Childhood and marriage

 Born in Singapore in 1954, Abdul Kahar bin Othman was the eldest son in a family of seven children, and he grew up in Henderson.
 His father, who served in the British army, died at age 40 during Abdul Kahar's childhood years, leaving his mother as the sole breadwinner and caregiver of her children.
 She had to work low-wage contract jobs (including at construction sites and shipyards) to make ends meet.

 As there were times the family had to starve due to lack of income and insufficient food, Abdul Kahar and his younger brothers Abdul Mutalib and Abdul Jabar resorted to stealing food from the coffee shops and they did not receive much education in their younger days.
 Abdul Kahar was described as a good son and sibling who took care of his mother and younger siblings.
 In his adult years, Abdul Kahar married an unnamed woman, but the couple had no children.
 At the time of Abdul Kahar's arrest in 2010, his wife was residing in Indonesia.